 The Credit Facility bears interest at the banks' prime lending or bankers' acceptance rates plus applicable margins.
-The applicable margin charged by the bank is dependent upon our debt to earnings before interest, taxes, depreciation and amortization (EBITDA) ratio for the 12 months ending at the end of the most recent quarter.
+The applicable margin charged by the bank is dependent upon our debt to earnings before interest, taxes, depreciation and amortization (EBITDA) ratio for the most recent quarter.

-We are required to comply with various covenants under the Credit Facility including two financial covenants, where the ratio of our debt to EBITDA shall not exceed 4.0:1.0 and the ratio of our EBITDA/interest expense shall not be less than 3.5:1.0.
+We are required to comply with various covenants under the Credit Facility including two financial covenants, where the ratio of our debt to EBITDA shall not exceed 4.0:1.0 and the ratio of our EBITDA to interest expense shall not be less than 3.5:1.0.
 The debt used in the covenant calculation includes bank indebtedness, the Senior Secured Notes, letters of credit, and dividends declared.